PHLAK/docker-plexpy/README.md

-In order to persist configuration data when upgrading your running server container you should create a data-only container.
+In order to persist configuration data when upgrading your running server container you should create a named data volume.
 This is not required but is _highly_ recommended.

-    docker create --name plexpy-data phlak/plexpy echo "Data-only container for PlexPy server"
+    docker volume create --name plexpy-data

-After the data-only container has been created run your server container with shared volumes from the data-only container:
+After the data volume has been created run your server container with the mounted data volume:

-    docker run -d -p 8181:8181  --volumes-from plexpy-data --name plexpy-server phlak/plexpy
+    docker run -d -p 8181:8181  -v plexpy-data:/etc/plexpy --name plexpy-server phlak/plexpy

 ##### Optional 'docker run' Arguments